Wave: Mobile App Platform

 Conducting Primary Research

-To better understand the needs of YMCA Staff, the perspectives of our target users (middle and high school students) and the current situation regarding successful youth activities, I conducted interviews with 6 YMCA Directors of Youth Programming across main branches around the US.
+To better understand the needs of target users (middle and high school students) and the current situation regarding successful youth activities, I conducted interviews with 6 YMCA Directors of Youth Programming across main US branches.

 Primary Research Interviews